 3. Microsoft’s Hanover Project: It aspires to advance the state of the art of machine reading for accelerating CaaS in precision medicine.
 They focus on three respective areas:

-- Real-world evidence- In healthcare, it means evidence obtained from real-world data, which are observational data obtained outside the context of randomized controlled trials (RCTs) and generated during routine clinical practice.
+5. Real-world evidence- In healthcare, it means evidence obtained from real-world data, which are observational data obtained outside the context of randomized controlled trials (RCTs) and generated during routine clinical practice.

-- Clinical trial matching- These services facilitate patient enrollment in clinical trials by identifying potential representatives for interested patients.
+6. Clinical trial matching- These services facilitate patient enrollment in clinical trials by identifying potential representatives for interested patients.

-As the world is furnishing their hands on AI, so we thought of bringing our foot forward.
+As the world is furnishing its hands on AI, we thought of bringing our foot forward.
 Now, Jellyfish Technologies is one of the leading healthcare application development companies.
 We provide healthcare application development services and healthcare application developers for hire.
-We understand the technology, healthcare domain, user expectations and have the experience of delivering healthcare products.
+We understand the technology, healthcare domain, and user expectations and have the experience of delivering healthcare products.
 We customize our services according to the requirements of our clients which means we deliver end-to-end solutions or individual features.
 If you are looking for some healthcare software development services, feel free to contact us.